 As the estimation of all things is by comparison, the Revolution of 1688, however from circumstances it may have been exalted beyond its value, will find its level.
 It is already on the wane, eclipsed by the enlarging orb of reason, and the luminous revolutions of America and France.
 In less than another century, it will go, as well as Mr. Burke's labours, "to the family vault of all the Capulets."
-Mankind will then scarcely believe that a country calling itself free, would fend to Holland for a man, and clothe him with power, on purpose to put themselves in fear of him, and give him almost a million sterling a-year for leave to submit themselves and their posterity, like bondmen and bond-women, for ever.
+Mankind will then scarcely believe that a country calling itself free, would send to Holland for a man, and clothe him with power, on purpose to put themselves in fear of him, and give him almost a million sterling a-year for leave to submit themselves and their posterity, like bondmen and bond-women, for ever.

-But there is a truth that ought to be made known: I have had the opportunity of feeing it; which is, that, notwithstanding appearances, there is not any description of men that despise monarchy so much as courtiers.
-But they well know, that if it were feen by others, as it is feen by them, the juggle could not be kept up.
-They are in the condition of men who get their living by a show, and to whom the folly of that show is so familiar that they ridicule it; but were the audience to be made as wife in this respect as themselves, there would be an end to the show and the profits with it.
-The difference between a republican and a courtier with respect to monarchy, is, that the one oppofes monarchy, believing it to be fomething; and the other laughs at it, knowing it to be nothing.
+But there is a truth that ought to be made known: I have had the opportunity of seeing it; which is, that, notwithstanding appearances, there is not any description of men that despise monarchy so much as courtiers.
+But they well know, that if it were seen by others, as it is seen by them, the juggle could not be kept up.
+They are in the condition of men who get their living by a show, and to whom the folly of that show is so familiar that they ridicule it; but were the audience to be made as wise in this respect as themselves, there would be an end to the show and the profits with it.
+The difference between a republican and a courtier with respect to monarchy, is, that the one opposes monarchy, believing it to be something; and the other laughs at it, knowing it to be nothing.

 As I used sometimes to correspond with Mr. Burke, believing him then to be a man of sounder principles than his book shews him to be, I wrote to him last winter from Paris, and gave him an account how prosperously matters were going on.
 Among other subjects in that letter, I referred to the happy situation the National Assembly were placed in; that they had taken a ground on which their moral duty and their political interest were united.
-They have not to hold out a language which which they do not themselves believe, for the fraudulent purpose of making others believe it.
-Their station requires no artistice to support it, and can only be maintained by enlightening mankind.
+They have not to hold out a language which they do not themselves believe, for the fraudulent purpose of making others believe it.
+Their station requires no artifice to support it, and can only be maintained by enlightening mankind.
 It is not their interest to cherish ignorance, but to dispel it.
 They are not in the case of a ministerial or an opposition party in England, who, though they are opposed, are still united to keep up the common mystery.
 The National Assembly must throw open a magazine of light.
 It must shew man the proper character of man; and the nearer it can bring him to that standard, the stronger the National Assembly becomes.

-In contemplating the French conflitution, we fee in it a rational order of things.
-The principles harmonife with the forms, and both with their origin.
-It may perhaps be faid as an excufe for bad forms, that they are nothing more than forms; but this is a mistake.
+In contemplating the French constitution, we see in it a rational order of things.
+The principles harmonise with the forms, and both with their origin.
+It may perhaps be said as an excuse for bad forms, that they are nothing more than forms; but this is a mistake.
 Forms grow out of principles, and operate to continue the principles they grow from.
-It is impossible to practife a bad form on any thing but a bad principle.
-It cannot be ingrasted on a good coe; and wherever the forms in any government are bad, it is a certain indication that the principles are bad also three three hundred and fixty-fix pages.
-As his omiffion does injury to his cause, his apology makes it worse; and men on the English side the water will begin to consider, whether there is not some radical desect in what is called the English constitution, that made it necessary for Mr. Burke to suppress the comparison, to avoid bringing it into view.
+It is impossible to practise a bad form on any thing but a bad principle.
+It cannot be ingrafted on a good one; and whereever the forms in any government are bad, it is a certain indication that the principles are bad also.